arthuryuan15/Notebook/Notebook/Interview/interivew prepare - BQ.md

-**1 my attitude towards diligence and strive?**
+# 1 Personality

-​	working hard is a way to achieve things, I am enjoying challenging things because they will not be boring.
+work hard: Working hard is a way to achieve things, I am enjoying challenging things because they will not be boring.
 After making a great effort to finish things, I will feel the achievement.

-**2 What is the most challenging part of your last coop experience and how to overcome it.**

-​	The most challenging part of my previous experience is When I took on a project by myself, I get a requirement from my lead about a code checking tool.
-I needed to check some code changes according to specific rules.
-Somebody did this before but did not succeed, so I have nobody to learn from.
-So I list what should I do, and figured out every step.
-What I did is a search on Internet, asked some of my colleagues who maybe know that, and kept updating my process with my lead.
-I just did those repeatedly. about a few weeks I did it.

-What I learn from those experiences

-communication is important because that will let you in the right direction.

-Divide the big problem into some small parts, and solved small parts one by one.

-## **3 Tell me about your work experiences.**
+Work smart: I will think diifferent condition before I start to code, if not, it will waste two much time, it's not good fot me and team.

+Energetic: I like running and basketball, I run for 5 kilometres 4 or 5 times a week.

+# 2  Challenge

+One time my supervisor needed me to develop a code checking tool without any support documents.
+I listed what I should do, did some research, and tried every possible solution.
+Sometimes I needed to ask some co-workers from another team.
+One of them asked me if I wanted to work with him, maybe because he had a good impression of me. (asked some detailed things) Within a very short period of time, the tool was successfully installed on the pipeline.

+# 3 work experience

 My name is Jinshuai Yuan.
 I've been working on Baidu and Gaotu as a software developer in China.

  In GAOTU.

 My primary responsibility is to develop an online teaching platform.
-I delivered new features on this platform for homework with three backend developers and three front-end developers, including clock-in setting time and reminder tasks, comments and likes etc., which enhanced the 20% user retention rate.
+I delivered new features on this platform about homework, including clock-in setting time and reminder tasks, comments and likes etc., which enhanced the 20% user retention rate.
 I also delivered notifications for different types of courses based on Kafka.

  In Baidu.